gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ### Using cache with configuration template

-To use cache with your configuration template you need to set `cache.secretName` in `values.yaml` and set the other settings for [the cache](../configuration/advanced-configuration.md#the-runnerscache-section) in the `runners.config`:
+To use cache with your configuration template, set `cache.secretName` in `values.yaml` and set the other settings for [the cache](../configuration/advanced-configuration.md#the-runnerscache-section) in the `runners.config`:

 ```yaml